-1-Introduction
+1. Introduction

 It is well-established that it is difficult to predict the duration of an activity involved in the project closely.
 This is because small information is available at the early stage of the project.
-Fuzzy sets are used to represent the imprecise activity duration.
+Fuzzy sets are used to represent the imprecise activities duration.
 Many researchers have done many researches in this area, for different goals.
-For the purpose of the project critical path, Zammori, Braglia, and Frosolini, integrate fuzzy logic and multi-criteria decision-making methods (MCDM) to show the critical path network with fuzzy duration [1].
-Dorfeshan et all proposed a simple approach to solve critical path problems in project networks by a new enhanced multiobjective Optimization of a Simple Ratio Analysis Approach with Interval Type-2 Fuzzy Sets [2].
-David A. Wood and Haji Yakhchali proposed an approach to analyze the critical path for a project network with activity becoming a fuzzy number [3, 4].
-Chen, and Huang, provided a new interval-valued fuzzy multi-objective approach for project time-cost-quality trade-off problem with activity crashing and overlapping under uncertainty [5].
-For the purpose of project risk analysis, Saptarshi Mandal et all used fuzzy similarity value and a possibility theory-based approach [6].
-Mengqi Zhao et all
+For the purpose of the project critical path, Zammori, Braglia, Frosolini, integrate fuzzy logic and multi-criteria decision-making methods (MCDM) to show the critical path network with fuzzy duration [1].
+Dorfeshan et all proposed a simple approach to solve critical path problem in project network by a new enhanced multi-objective Optimization of Simple Ratio Analysis Approach with Interval Type-2 Fuzzy Sets [2].
+David A. Wood and Haji Yakhchali and proposed an approach to analyze the critical path for a project network with activity becoming fuzzy number [3, 4].
+Chen, Huang, provided a new interval-valued fuzzy multi-objective approach for project time-cost-quality trade-off problem with activity crashing and overlapping under uncertainty [5].
+For the purpose of project risks analysis, Saptarshi Mandal et all used fuzzy similarity value and possibility theory based approach [6].
+Mengqi Zhao et all proposed a Construction Schedule Robustness Measure Based on Improved Prospect Theory and the Copula-CRITIC Method [7].